 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

-MESALAMINE (5-AMINOSALICYLIC ACID) CAPSULE - ORAL
+MESALAMINE (5-AMINOSALICYLIC ACID) EXTENDED-RELEASE - ORAL

 COMMON BRAND NAME(S): Pentasa